All Episodes

 Time Text

-How are you?
+Hi, how are you?

-We back.
+We be back.

-El Rushball, talent on loan from God.
+Talent on the loan from God.

-All combined as one harmless, lovable little fuzzball.
+America's truth detector, the doctor of democracy, all combined as one harmless, lovable little fuzzball.

-Brand new week of broadcast excellence.
+Brand new week of Broadcast Excellence.

-Three days are here Monday through Wednesday of this week.
+Three days are here, Monday through Wednesday of this week, but Most people already on vacation.

 I am here.

-When President Obama and his family headed to Hawaii for a long vacation, the Hawaii reporter takes a look at the cost to taxpayers and concludes that this year's this year's trip is more expensive than previous trips.
+When President Obama and his family headed to Hawaii for a long vacation, the Hawaii reporter takes a look at the cost to taxpayers and concludes that this year's trip is more expensive than previous trips.

 It adds to an already expensive vacation for the taxpayers.

-Far exceeded one and a half million in 2010, but it's even more costly this year because he extended his vacation by three days, and the cost for Air Force One travel has jumped since last assessed.
+Hawaii reporter research shows that total cost for the president's visit far exceeded $1.5 million in 2010, but it's even more costly this year because he extended his vacation by three days and the cost for Air Force One travel has jumped since last assessed.

 In addition, the Hawaii reporter was able to obtain more specifics about the executive expenditures.

-Four million.
+$4 million.

 In these times of economic struggle, this is not insignificant.